Nominations now open for 2021-22 Delta Visiting Chair for Global Understanding

-The Willson Center invites nominations from faculty and students for the 2020-21 Delta Visiting Chair.
-The Delta Visiting Chair for Global Understanding, established by the Willson Center through the support of The Delta Air Lines Foundation, hosts outstanding global scholars, leading creative thinkers, artists, and intellectuals.
+The Willson Center invites nominations from faculty and students for the 2021-22 Delta Visiting Chair.
+The Delta Visiting Chair for Global Understanding, established by the Willson Center through the support of The Delta Air Lines Foundation, hosts outstanding artists, writers, musicians, socially engaged thinkers, and cultural innovators.
 One aim of the program is to foster conversations in our community that engage with global perspectives through the humanities and arts.

-Any UGA faculty or student (with a faculty sponsor) is eligible to make a nomination.
+Any UGA faculty member or student (with a faculty sponsor) is eligible to make a nomination.
+Groups of faculty or students may also submit single nominations.
 Delta Visiting Chair nominees have included Man Booker Prize winners, Tate Prize winners, and holders of Guggenheim and other fellowships as well as individuals with comparable distinctions.

 - Nominations should include a brief paragraph that speaks to the achievements of the individual being nominating and how that individual’s visit to campus would bring attention to the arts and/or humanities in a global context.